Prior Learning Assessment

 - Portfolio Development and Challenge Exams cannot be repeated if failed.

-- The university recognizes up to a maximum of 45 undergraduate credits for bachelor's degrees and 22.5 for associate degrees earned through Prior Learning Assessment.
+- The university recognizes up to a maximum of six graduate semester credits for master's degrees, 30 undergraduate semester credits for bachelor's degrees and 15 for associate degrees earned through Prior Learning Assessment.

 - Prior Learning Assessment credits cannot be used to meet residency requirements.

 - Students may not take Challenge/CLEP/DSST exams for a lower level course after completing higher level courses in the same discipline.